Disappointed, but struggle will continue: Omar Abdullah on SC verdict on Article 370 | Politics

 National Conference vice president Omar Abdullah on Monday said he is disappointed but not disheartened by the Supreme Court verdict upholding the Centre's August 5, 2019 decision to abrogate Article 370, which bestowed special status to the erstwhile state of Jammu and Kashmir.

-The former Jammu and Kashmir chief minister said it took the BJP decades to abrogate the provisions of Article 370.
+The former Jammu and Kashmir chief minister said it took the BJP decades to abrogate the provisions of Article 370 of the Constitution.

+''We are also prepared for the long haul,'' he said in a post on 'X'.

+Abdullah, who put out multiple posts, also apologised to the people of J-K and Ladakh. ''Disappointed but not disheartened.
+The struggle will continue,'' he said.

 While upholding the government's decision on Article 370, a five-judge bench of the Supreme Court also directed that statehood to the Union Territory of Jammu and Kashmir be restored at the earliest and said steps should be taken to conduct elections to the Assembly in the Union Territory by September 30 next year.